 If you’re running an

 Besides the obvious massive user count, Instagram’s visual nature makes it the ideal platform to promote physical products.
-For many
+That’s why many

 One of the most important characteristics of a successful